 What are UTM parameters?

 Your UTM parameters are pieces of information within a URL which identify the website a lead came from, what type of channel they signed up on (medium), and what advertising campaign they were associated with.
-A typical set of UTM parameters looks like this:
+These are the UTM parameters:

 When you set up the UTM parameters for an advertising campaign, your URL will have extra characters attached to the end, like this: